CambridgeEngineering/PartIB-Computing-Device-Programming/pointers.rst

 		b=temp;
 	}

-But this would not work, because if you call swap(x,y), the variables a and b in the swap function would contain copies of the values of x and y, stored at different location in memory.
+But this would not work, because if you call swap(x,y), the variables a and b in the swap function would relate to new integer variables that contain copies of the values of x and y.

 Pointers offer a way to solve this issue.
 Look at the following code and try to understand what it does.